 Ryerson University in Toronto, Canada is one of two non-European partners involved in PROTECT.
-The Ryerson team is led by Associate Professor Idil Atak, joining her are the early career Ph.D. fellows, Zainab Abu Alrob, and Jona Zyfi.
+The Ryerson team is led by Associate Professor Idil Atak, joining her are the Ph.D. fellows, Zainab Abu Alrob, and Jona Zyfi.
 Together, they will drive the Canadian-oriented research of PROTECT, involving fieldwork among migrants and refugees in Canadian cities and the organizing of PROTECT’s second conference.

 The Ryerson team, led by Associate Professor Idil Atak are involved in several of PROTECT’s key Work Packages.
 The team co-leads Work Package 1 on developing theoretical, conceptual, and methodological approaches to international protection and Work Package 9 on dissemination, communication, and exploitation of results.
 As a part of the latter, the team will organize and host the second PROTECT conference in Toronto in 2021.
 PROTECT’s first conference, the Kick-off Conference, was held in Brussels on 9 March 2020.